 (And honestly, people should stop pitying Leonardo DiCaprio with all the “Poor Leo” memes.
 I feel sorrier about the fact that people are pitying him than the fact that he hasn’t won an Oscar yet, because I’m pretty sure he wouldn’t want to be pitied.
 He was great in The Wolf of Wall Street, but so were the other nominees in their respective films.
-His blow-everyone-else-out-of-the-water performance — like Daniel Day Lewis’ in Lincoln — hasn’t come yet, and when it does, I will be glad to champion it rancourously.
+His blow-everyone-else-out-of-the-water performance — like Daniel Day Lewis’ in Lincoln — hasn’t come yet, and when it does, I’ll be the first to shout it from the rooftops.
 But it is not this year.)

 But anyway, 12 Years a Slave won Best Picture.
 I’m glad it made it all the way to the Oscars, despite Gravity threatening to dethrone it.
 As a fairly good consolation prize, Gravity won the most awards for the night: all the well-deserved technical awards as well as Best Director for Alfonso Cuarón.
 (His reverence for Sidney Poitier — who presented him the award — and subsequent awkward handshake was cute.)